HoustonBloom/PinboardMCP/README.md

 The tools will find anyone using the bloom convention, and you can filter by location in your queries.

+Generate Your Own Viewer
+Want a custom version for your city or network?
+Ask Claude:

+Prompt:
+"Connect to the Pinboard MCP and create a Bloom Network directory artifact.
+Fetch all bookmarks tagged with bloom and [your-city].
+Include:

+Generative AI search that matches user intent to resources Topic tag filtering
+A way for people to see how to contribute
+Clean, accessible design

+Pull the real data from my Pinboard account and embed it in the artifact."

+Or for a simpler static version:

+"Query my Pinboard for all bookmarks tagged bloom and [your-city], then create a searchable directory artifact with those resources."

 ## Troubleshooting

 ### "python.exe is not recognized"